JCBrouwer/imfuse/README.md

 - Image fusion
   1. Calculate wavelet transform
-  2. At each resolution and point in the image take the max of coefficients
+  2. At each resolution and point in the image take the max of coefficients of the two images
-     - Naively taking pixel-by-pixel max doesn't necessarily preserve most relevant info
-     - Instead:
-       1. Decompose image into gradient pyramid
-       2. Calculate variance in image over 3x3 and 5x5 windows
-       3. If variance acitivities are close: average, else: take max of two
-       4. Binarize over images based on max activity value
+     - Windowed maximum over local area of coefficients
   3. Majority filter on binary weighting
      - Majority filter, negate, majority filter, negate
   4. Apply binary map to wavelets and transform back to image